Marengo Basin dam safety maintenance

 Maintenance works

-The maintenance works at Marengo Basin remain on track to be complete by June 2025.
-Maintenance works will take place from Monday to Friday, between 7 am and 6 pm.
-Saturday works will also begin on 3 May between 7 am and 1 pm.
+The maintenance works at Marengo Basin remain on track to be complete by mid-2025.
+Maintenance works will take place:

 While all works will take place onsite at Barwon Water’s basin, you may notice: